sofiacordero25/final-project/README.md

         print("Type: Grass, Poison")
         print("Weaknesses: Fire, Psyhic, Flying, Ice")
         print("Entry: Its plant blooms when it is absorbing solar energy.
 It stays on the move to seek sunlight.")

-#we need to write code that randomly selects a character for the computer and battles it against the users chosen character
-#the battle winner determined by which type of character beats which type of character or if types are same there is a tie (complicated rock paper scissors
-#types = ground, normal, bug, poison, fire, water, flying, grass, electric, fairy
-#battle simulation must show pictures of the two characeters battling

 #grass < fire, flying ice, poison, bug
 #fire < water, ground, rock